MiyoKouseki/kagra-gif/seismicnoise/README.md

 |3| K1:PEM\_EXV\_GND\_TR120Q\_{X,Y,Z}\_IN1\_DQ | 2018-11-28 12:00:00 | 2019-01-28 09:00:00 |
 |4| K1:PEM\_SEIS\_EXV\_GND\_{EW,NS,UD}\_IN1\_DQ | 2019-01-29 00:00:00 | --- |

-## Inspection of data
+## Data Inspection
 Long data is divided to small segments, which length is 4096 seconds.
 The number of the segments is 2**25/4096 = 8192.
 These segments are checked whether data are good or not, wihch is described following sub-section.

-### No Frame File
+### Lack of data
 If gwpy could not read frame files in a segment, this segment is defined as a "No Frame File" data segment.
 In this case, no frame file are saved on local working directory.
 All of this segments are listed in **'./segmentlist/nodata.txt'**

-### Lack of data
 If there are zero values in a segment, this segment is defined as a "Lack of data" segment.

 <img src="./result/1212477056_1212481152_TS.png" alt="LackofData" width=300/>